mocanuga/simpleSlider/README.md

 hSlider
 =======

-jQuery plugin that handles a horizontal slider
+jQuery plugin that handles a horizontal slider.

+The plugin is a part of a social networking service.